dmgcodevil/tcc-poc/README.md

 However, checkpointing introduces additional overhead as it involves taking snapshots of the state of the system, which can be a time-consuming process.
 Therefore, the frequency of checkpoints should be balanced between reducing the size of the dependency graph and minimizing the overhead of checkpointing.

+To implement a Transaction Coordinator Service (TCS), the following are needed:

+1. A distributed database or key-value store: This is needed to store the metadata related to transactions and events such as transaction ID, event ID, event type, event payload, timestamp, and the causal dependencies between events.
+2. A messaging system: This is needed for communication between the TCS and function executors.
+The messaging system should support reliable delivery, ordering, and at-least-once semantics.
+3. A Causal Consistency Checker: This is a component that determines the causal dependencies between events by analyzing their metadata.
+It needs to be highly available and scalable since it will be used by every function executor.
+4. Function executors: These are the compute nodes that execute the functions submitted by the clients.
+They need to be able to retrieve the causal dependencies for the events they process, so they can ensure causal consistency.
+5. Client libraries: These are libraries or SDKs that the clients can use to interact with the TCS.
+They should provide an easy-to-use interface for submitting events and transactions and also handle the retry logic in case of failures.
+6. Rollback handlers: These are functions that handle the rollback logic in case of transaction failures.
+They need to be provided by the clients since they have the most knowledge about the underlying data store.
+7. Monitoring and alerting: This is needed to monitor the health of the system and alert the operators in case of failures or anomalies.